ashbaldry/ashbaldry.github.io/_posts/2022-11-xx-designer-0-2-0-release.md

 </div>
 <img src="/assets/img/blog/designer-0-2-0/designer_0_2_0_page.jpeg" alt="UI of the 0.2.0 release of the designer package">
 <figcaption>
-A much more convenient way to start wireframing your application!
+A more convenient way to start wireframing your application!
 </figcaption>
 </div>
 </section>

 Another pain point was the deletion of elements, where you had to drag the redundant element to the "bin" at the corner of the page.
 This is still available, however you can now delete any element (and the children components) simply by right-clicking and clicking the delete option.

-### {bs4Dash} Components
+## {bs4Dash} Components

-A new page type has been added to the application: the `dashboardPage` available in [{bs4Dash}](https://rinterface.github.io/bs4Dash/index.html).
+A new page type has been added to the application: the `dashboardPage` from [{bs4Dash}](https://rinterface.github.io/bs4Dash/index.html).
 This will help provide an alternative to `navbarPage` for multi-tab applications.

 Along with the page type, several components in {bs4Dash} package have been added.
-These include the box, info box and value box, providing an easy way to show high-level values in your application.
+These include the different types of boxes providing an easy way to show high-level values in your application, and callouts and quotes for a fancier way to show blocks of text.

 <img src="/assets/img/blog/designer-0-2-0/designer_dashboardPage.jpeg" alt="UI of the designer application, using the dashboardPage from the bs4Dash library, with a box, info box, value box, quote and callout">

-**NB** Please note that the {bs4Dash} components are only available with the `dashboardPage` as there are styling conflicts when applying these components to standard shiny applications.
+**NB** Please note that the {bs4Dash} components are only available with the `dashboardPage` as there are styling conflicts when applying these components to standard shiny page types.

-### Custom Styling
+## Custom Styling

-When creating applications with standard {shiny} components, you might want to see what it looks like with your company colours, or you just want to not see the standard bootstrap application style.
+When creating applications with standard {shiny} components, you might want to see what it looks like with your company colours, or you want the application to not look like every other shiny application.
 This release includes the ability to upload a custom CSS file that can be applied to the wireframe.

 There are packages such as [{bslib}](https://rstudio.github.io/bslib/index.html) and [{fresh}](https://dreamrs.github.io/fresh/) that help create CSS files that can dramatically change the look of shiny applications.
 Once you have a theme you are happy with, save the CSS and upload to the application, and see the wireframe update to your own personal theme.